Rashid Khalidi: Academic work

-His dating of the emergence of Palestinian nationalism to the early 20th century and his tracing of its contours provide a rejoinder to Israeli nationalist claims that Palestinians had no collective claims prior to the 1948 creation of Israel.
-His signature work, Palestinian Identity: The Construction of Modern National Consciousness (Columbia University Press, 1997), argues that Arabs living in Palestine began to regard themselves as a distinct people decades before 1948, "and that the struggle against Zionism does not by itself sufficiently explain Palestinian nationalism".

-In it, Khalidi also describes the late development, failings and internal divisions within the various elements of the Palestinian nationalist movement.
+Khalidi's dating of the emergence of Palestinian nationalism to the early 20th century and his tracing of its contours provide a rejoinder to Israeli nationalist claims that Palestinians had no collective claims until the 1948 creation of Israel.
+Palestinian Identity: The Construction of Modern National Consciousness argues that Arabs living in Palestine began to regard themselves as a distinct people decades before 1948 "and that the struggle against Zionism does not by itself sufficiently explain Palestinian nationalism".
+The book also describes the late development, failings, and internal divisions within various elements of the Palestinian nationalist movement.

-In Resurrecting Empire: Western Footprints and America's Perilous Path in the Middle East (2004), Khalidi follows the history of Western involvement in the Middle East, and describes it as colonialist in nature.
-He finds hat this morally unacceptable and likely to backfire.
-Khalidi's book, Sowing Crisis, places the United States approach to the Middle East in historical context.
-He is sharply critical of U.S. policies during the Cold War, writing that Cold War policies "formulated to oppose the Soviets, consistently undermined democracy and exacerbated tensions in the Middle East".
+In Resurrecting Empire: Western Footprints and America's Perilous Path in the Middle East (2004), Khalidi follows the history of Western involvement in the Middle East, and describes it as colonialist.
+He finds this morally unacceptable and likely to backfire.
+His book Sowing Crisis,places the United States' approach to the Middle East in historical context.
+He is sharply critical of U.S. policies during the Cold War, writing that policies "formulated to oppose the Soviets consistently undermined democracy and exacerbated tensions in the Middle East".

-Khalidi has written, "It may seem hard to believe today, but for decades the United States was in fact a major patron, indeed in some respects the major patron, of earlier incarnations" of radical, militant Islam, in order to use all possible resources in waging the Cold War.
-He add:The Cold War was over, but its tragic sequels, its toxic debris, and its unexploded mines continued to cause great harm, in ways largely unrecognized in American discourse.Historian and Israeli Ambassador to the United States Michael Oren has stated that "Khalidi is [considered] mainstream" only because "the stream itself has changed.
+Khalidi has written, "It may seem hard to believe today, but for decades the United States was in fact a major patron, indeed in some respects the major patron, of earlier incarnations" of radical, militant Islam, in order to use all possible resources in waging the Cold War:The Cold War was over, but its tragic sequels, its toxic debris, and its unexploded mines continued to cause great harm, in ways largely unrecognized in American discourse.Historian and Israeli Ambassador to the United States Michael Oren has said that "Khalidi is [considered] mainstream" only because "the stream itself has changed.
 The criteria for scholarship have become very political."

 Palestinian Identity

-In Palestinian Identity: The Construction of Modern National Consciousness (1997) cited book.
-Khalidi argues that a Palestinian national consciousness emerged in the beginning of the twentieth century.
-He describes the Arab population as having "overlapping identities", with some or many expressing loyalties to villages, regions, a projected nation of Palestine, an alternative of inclusion in a Greater Syria, an Arab national project, as well as to Islam.
+In Palestinian Identity: The Construction of Modern National Consciousness (1997), Khalidi argues that a Palestinian national consciousness emerged in the beginning of the 20th century.
+He describes the Arab population as having "overlapping identities", with some or many expressing loyalty to villages, regions, a projected nation of Palestine, an alternative of inclusion in a Greater Syria, an Arab national project, or Islam.
 Khalidi writes, "Local patriotism could not yet be described as nation-state nationalism."

-Khalidi emphasized in his work that the Palestinian identity had been fundamentally fluid and changing, woven from multiple "narratives" due to individual and family experiences.
-He described the identity as organically developed due to the challenges of peasants forced from their homes due to Zionist immigrant pressure, but with Palestinian nationalism also being far more complex than merely an anti-Zionist reaction.
-Praise for his book appeared in the journal Foreign Affairs, with reviewer William B. Quandt viewing the work as "a major contribution to historical understanding of Palestinian nationalism."
+Khalidi's work emphasizes that the Palestinian identity had been fundamentally fluid and changing, woven from multiple "narratives" due to individual and family experiences.
+He says the identity developed organically after Zionist immigrant pressure forced peasants from their homes, but that Palestinian nationalism is also far more complex than merely an anti-Zionist reaction.
+Praise for his book appeared in the journal Foreign Affairs, with reviewer William B. Quandt calling it "a major contribution to historical understanding of Palestinian nationalism."

-Khalidi also documents active opposition by the Arab press to Zionism in the 1880s.
+Khalidi also documents the Arab press's active opposition to Zionism in the 1880s.